-Michaela Koller
+Michaela KOLLER

-Comments Template on CP8 -Draft proposal for Guidelines on ORSA Deadline 20 January 2012 12:00 CET Name of Company: Disclosure of comments: Please indicate if your comments should be treated as confidential: Confidential/Public Please follow the following instructions for filling in the template: Do not change the numbering in the column "reference"; if you change numbering, your comment cannot be processed by our IT tool ⇒ Leave the last column empty .
-Please fill in your comment in the relevant row.
+Comments Template on CP8 -Draft proposal for Guidelines on ORSA Deadline 20 January 2012 12:00 CET Name of Company: Disclosure comments: of Please indicate if your comments should be treated as confidential: Confidential/Public Please follow the following instructions for filling in the template: ⇒ Do not change the numbering in the column "reference"; if you change numbering, your comment cannot be processed by our IT tool ⇒ Leave the last column empty . ⇒ Please fill in your comment in the relevant row.
 If you have no comment on a paragraph or a cell, keep the row empty . ⇒ Our IT tool does not allow processing of comments which do not refer to the specific numbers below.
 Please send the completed template, in Word Format , to cp008@eiopa.europa.eu .
 Our IT tool does not allow processing of any other formats.
 The numbering of the paragraphs refers to Consultation Paper 008.
-Reference Comment 3.1.
-3.2.

-Comments Template on CP8 -Draft proposal for Guidelines on ORSA Deadline 20 January 2012 12:00 CET

-3.3.

-3.4.

-3.5.

-3.6.
-This introductory guideline should precise that the AMSB's involvement in the ORSA process needs clarification, taking into account the introduction of new Recital 44 a CRD IV by ECON
+Reference Comment 3.6.
+This introductory guideline should precise that the AMSB's involvement in the ORSA process needs clarification, taking into account the introduction of new Recital 44 a CRD IV by ECON 3.14.

-3.7.

-3.8.

-3.9.

-3.10.

-3.11.

-3.12.

-3.13.

-3.14.
 With the agreement of the local supervisor, it should be possible to perform an ORSA at an intermediate aggregation level when some local entities are not differentiated in terms of management and operate in the same country.
 Indeed, in such situations, performing the ORSA for each entity seems pointless as the entities are managed at a global level.
-However, ORSA should
+However, ORSA should provide quantitative and qualitative information for each legal entity (no sub-group view).